Marana cattle fraud case leads to new charges against family, claims of retaliation

 One family member quit her job and moved back to Marana to help with the stockyard’s accounting.
 After decades of work, Clay and Karen Parsons no longer see a way to retire as they try to get out of the financial “hole” Seth Nichols dug for them.

 Donald Hugh and Jane Ann Nichols are scheduled to be arraigned Feb.
-8 and their trial is tentatively scheduled to start Feb.
+8; their trial is tentatively scheduled to start Feb.
 26.